n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Mailchimp/README.md

 [Mailchimp](https://mailchimp.com/) is an integrated marketing platform that allows business owners to automate their email campaigns and track user engagement.

 ::: tip 🔑 Credentials
-The instructions for authenticating with Mailchimp are [here](../../../credentials/MailChimp/README.md).
+The instructions for authenticating with Mailchimp are [here](../../../credentials/Mailchimp/README.md).
 :::

 ## Basic Operations

 - Member
-	- Add a new member to the list
+	- Add a new member on list
-	- Delete a member of the list
+	- Delete a member on list
-	- Get a member of the list
+	- Get a member on list
-	- Get all members of the list
+	- Get all members on list
-	- Update a member of the list
+	- Update a new member on list
 - Member Tag
-	- Add tags for a list member
+	- Add tags from a list member
-	- Remove tags of a list member
+	- Remove tags from a list member

 ## Example Usage

-This workflow demonstrates creating a new member in a list.
+This workflow allows you to create a new member in a list in Mailchimp.
 You can also find the [workflow](https://n8n.io/workflows/413) on this website.
 This example usage workflow uses the following two nodes.

 - [Start](../../core-nodes/Start)
 - [Mailchimp]()